Anchored

 I didn’t enjoy this bit.
 Because I’d sanded the MDF it’d gone a bit ‘furry’ so I knew I’d need a few rounds of primer and sanding to get a smooth finish but ugh it’s so unpleasant.
 Spray paint gets the best finish but it’s horrible horrible stuff, it literally stinks.
 I built a spray booth inside my squat rack with bin liners to protect everything but still there’s paint dust everywhere.
 I’m going to have to get all that up so it doesn’t get out or go down the drains.

-Rigging and hanging
+Rigging & hanging

 The rigging is all embroidery thread (to match the colours of the sails) and is purely done to hold the sails in place.
 It’s not like there are any schematics for sailing anchors out there, but I think I made it look functional-ish.
 It was a lot more fun than the painting, but it’s still very very fiddly.
 I’ve never really had a problem with having large hands before until this.
 Good grief!
 Still, this is what tools are for and funnily enough embroidery needles work very well with embroidery thread.